 The Auxiliary feels fortunate to have a well-equipped Hospital, excellent staff and Doctor in the community.
 The auxiliary hopes to continue to provide service to the Herbert Hospital.
 We are glad to be part of it all!

 The Auxiliary meets the first Thursday of each month.
 New members are welcome.

 The Auxiliary offers a $350 Scholarship for a graduating Grade 12 student in Herbert or Morse, who wishes to continue their studies in a medical field.

 Christmas gifts are given to patients, recipients of Meals, and hospital staff.

 The Auxiliary has purchased many items over the years for hospital use.

-Daffodils are sold annually for the Cancer Fund.
+Daffodils were sold annually for the Canadian Cancer Fund until 2017.

 Auxiliary funds have been raised through catering for Lions' Club meetings, auction sales, Strawberry Socials, Christmas parties, and a giant Christmas Card (downtown at $5/name).
 The Auxiliary also sells merchandise through a gift display at the hospital.

 Herbert Lions Club

 The Herbert Lions Club supports many worthwhile community projects.
 The Lions Hall is a centre for many local functions, and the Herbert Lions Club organizes a variety of activities in the hall as well as other locations.
 The Lions Club collects eyeglasses as well as used ink cartridges for re-use and recycling.
 Collection locations in Herbert are: